Coexistence of multi-photon processes and longitudinal couplings in superconducting flux qubits: New phenomena induced by longitudinal couplings between SFQs and external magnetic fluxes

-Therefore when the inversion symmetry is broken, the longitudinal coupling can induce the coexistence of the multi-photon processes in the SFQ.
-The coexistence of the multi-photon processes in the SFQs are schematically shown in Fig.~\ref{fig4}.
+Therefore when the inversion symmetry is broken, the longitudinal coupling can induce the coexistence of single- and multi-photon processes in the SFQ.
+The coexistence of single- and multi-photon processes in the SFQs is schematically shown in Fig.~\ref{fig4}.

-In summary, the condition for the coexistence of the multi-photon processes in the SFQs is: (a) the SFQs do not work at the optimal point, and thus there is both the longitudinal and transverse couplings between the SFQs and the external magnetic fluxes; (b) the ratios $2\lambda_{z}/\omega_{0}$ are not roots of the function $J_{n}(2\lambda_{z}/\omega_{0})$.
-The multi-photon processes in the SFQs with the driving fields~\cite{large2} have been experimentally observed (e.g., in Refs.~\cite{multi1,multi2,large1,large3}).
-Thus the above two conditions and our studies here should be necessarily theoretical complementary to these experimental studies (e.g., in Refs.~\cite{multi1,multi2,large1,large3}).
+In summary, the conditions for the coexistence of single- and multi-photon processes in the SFQs are: (a) the SFQs do not work at the optimal point, and thus there are both the longitudinal and transverse couplings between the SFQs and the external magnetic fluxes; (b) the ratios $2\lambda_{z}/\omega_{0}$ are not roots of the function $J_{n}(2\lambda_{z}/\omega_{0})$.
+The multi-photon processes in the SFQs with the driving fields~\cite{large2} have been experimentally observed (e.g., in Refs.~\cite{multi1,multi2,large1,berns,large3}).
+Thus the above two conditions and our studies here should be necessarily theoretical complementary to these experimental studies (e.g., in Refs.~\cite{multi1,multi2,large1,berns,large3}).